Classic Bells > Soapy stuff > Pine Tar soap

 Designing a pine tar soap recipe

 When designing a pine-tar soap recipe, I suggest using more stearic and palmitic acids than you might normally use.
 They will add hardness and reduce the solubility, both of which will offset the softness that pine tar adds to soap.
-These fatty acids are found in tallow, lard, palm oil, and butters such as shea butter and cocoa butter.
+These fatty acids are found in tallow, lard, palm oil, and nut butters such as shea butter and cocoa butter.

 Use only a moderate amount of soft (liquid) fats such as olive, soy, canola, avocado, safflower, sunflower, etc. These oils tend to make soap softer and/or more soluble in water.